|

 missions of Dalkeith, Linlithgow and Selkirk but remaining very unobtrusive.
 She continued to suffer, especially during Lent.

-Many came to recognise her sanctity in the midst of her outwardly humdrum existence.
 In July 1899, Teresa returned home to Neston.
 Later Fr Snow asked her to come and help attend to

 the sick sister of the headmistress of his own school.
 Apparently Teresa was a very lively nurse, often singing and performing